peeveen/sourcelink-gitlab-proxy/README.md

 ## Build

 1. _(Optional)_ Modify `appsettings.yml` with your preferred settings (see 'Usage' section below).
 If you don't do this, you will have to supply your configuration arguments via command line when you run the proxy.
 2. _(Optional)_ Add an HTTPS certificate somewhere (see 'HTTPS' section below).
-If you don't do this, you will only be able to use this proxy via HTTP.
+If you don't do this, you will only be able to use this proxy via HTTP, or with a static personal access token.
-3. Run the build command (you can specify a different tag if you wish):
+3. Run the build command (you can specify a different image tag if you wish):

 ```
 docker build -t sourcelinkgitlabproxy .